gurman2912/GurmanBooksStore/GurmanBooksStore/README.txt

 delete and start again UnitOfWork.cs class and interface.........bacause i had problems with the name of files in Startup.cs page, I wrote wrong name of class and interface

 Start part 2.3
+1041
+create a CategoryController in Areas>Admin>Controller and modify it.......